open-mmlab/mmcv/README.md

 There are two versions of MMCV:

-- **mmcv**: comprehensive, with full features and various CUDA ops out of the box.
+- **mmcv**: comprehensive, with full features and various CUDA/hip(ROCm) ops out of the box.
 It takes longer time to build.
-- **mmcv-lite**: lite, without CUDA ops but all other features, similar to mmcv\<1.0.0.
-It is useful when you do not need those CUDA ops.
+- **mmcv-lite**: lite, without CUDA/hip(ROCm) ops but all other features, similar to mmcv\<1.0.0.
+It is useful when you do not need those CUDA/hip(ROCm) ops.

 **Note**: Do not install both versions in the same environment, otherwise you may encounter errors like `ModuleNotFound`.
-You need to uninstall one before installing the other. `Installing the full version is highly recommended if CUDA is available`.
+You need to uninstall one before installing the other. `Installing the full version is highly recommended if CUDA/hip(ROCm) is available`.

 ### Install mmcv